astral-sh/uv/docs/concepts/projects.md

 `uv build` will first build a source distribution, and then build a binary distribution (wheel) from that source distribution.

-You can limit `uv build` to building a source distribution with `uv build --source`, a binary distribution with `uv build --binary`, or build both distributions from source with `uv build --source --binary`.
+You can limit `uv build` to building a source distribution with `uv build --sdist`, a binary distribution with `uv build --wheel`, or build both distributions from source with `uv build --sdist --wheel`.

 `uv build` accepts `--build-constraints`, which can be used to constrain the versions of any build requirements during the build process.
 When coupled with `--require-hashes`, uv will enforce that